-In this article, let us have a look at Adani Ports fundamental analysis.
+Fundamental Analysis of Adani Ports: Gautam Adani led Adani Ports and SEZ is India’s biggest private sector ports company with a vision to become the largest globally.
+In this article, let us perform a fundamental analysis of Adani Ports.
 We will take a quick scan of the maritime industry and company history along with its business.
 Later, a section has been devoted to a competitive advantage study and a conclusion summarises the article in the end.
 So let’s dive right in!

 India’s exports of commodities have grown at a CAGR of 6.81% in five years from FY18 ($304 billion) to FY22 ($422 billion).
 During the same time, the nation’s imports grew annually at a rate of 5.64% from $466 billion in FY18 to $613 billion in FY22.

-Consequently, this leads to the rising share of India in global trade.
+Consequently, this led to a rise in the share of India in global trade.
 India’s global trade share increased from 2.10% in 2017 to 2.16% in FY21 as per WTO data.

 Both of these statistics point to the growth of India’s maritime industry.
 The industry is slowly on track after getting a minor beating during the pandemic-induced lockdown.
 This was followed by a surge in container prices and disruption in the global container market.